-The candidate should tell you if they have worked on integrating third party APIs in the app like Facebook API, Instagram API, Paypal API.
+The candidate should tell you if they have worked on integrating third-party APIs in the app like Facebook API, Instagram API, and Paypal API.

 5. How many years have you worked in Android development?

-Candidates should be able to tell the number of years spent on android development.
-If a candidate’s experience is 1-2 years, the candidate is at junior level.
+Candidates should be able to tell the number of years spent on Android development.
+If a candidate’s experience is 1-2 years, the candidate is at the junior level.
 2-5 years experience is mid-level, 5+ years experience in Senior level.

 6. What experience do you have in integrating APIs with the app?

 The candidate should be able to tell the recruiters about the exp in integrating APIs with the app.

 7. What database have you used in building an Android app?

 CoreData is used to save data locally in the app.
-The backend database could be MySQL, MongoDB, NoSQL, AWS-DynamoDB.
+The backend database could be MySQL, MongoDB, NoSQL, or AWS-DynamoDB.

 Advanced Technical Questions to be Asked

 1. What is AAPT?

 AAPT is short for Android Asset Packaging Tool.
-This tool provides developers with the ability to deal with zip-compatible archives, which includes creating, extracting, and viewing its contents.
+This tool provides developers with the ability to deal with zip-compatible archives, which include creating, extracting, and viewing their contents.